jlaurellax/data_science_portfolio.github.io/_posts/2023-03-12-data-prep-feat-selection-los.md

 <br>
 ### Analyzing the Results <a name="rfecv-results"></a>

 The RFECV selector chose 13 optimal features based on the mean cross-validation test score.
-In the plot below, after the count of 13, there is improvement in the mean score after 13, so this becomes the optimal feature count.
+In the plot below, there is no further improvement in the mean score after the feature count of 13, so this becomes the optimal number of features.

 <br>
 ![alt text](/img/posts/dataprep_project_rfecv_plot.png "Feature Selection")